rundeck/docs/docs/administration/security/ssl.md

 ### Rundeck 3

 Rundeck 3 by default uses TLSv1.2.
-To enable other protocols it is necessary to re-enable them and also the ciphers the connection will need.
+To use other protocols, it's necessary to enable them and Ciphers needed for the connection.

 #### Flags for enabling TLS Protocols in Rundeck 3 using JVM
 https://github.com/cwaltherf/docs/blob/patch-2/docs/administration/security/ssl.md
-Use -Dserver.ssl.enabledProtocols to enable the protocol `-Dserver.ssl.enabledProtocols=YourProtocols`
+Use -Dserver.ssl.enabledProtocols to enable the protocol

+`-Dserver.ssl.enabledProtocols=YourProtocols`

 #### Flags for enabling Ciphers in Rundeck 3 using JVM
-Use -Dserver.ssl.ciphers to enable the Ciphers `-Dserver.ssl.ciphers=YourCiphers`
+Use -Dserver.ssl.ciphers to enable the Ciphers

+`-Dserver.ssl.ciphers=YourCiphers`

 #### For .RPM and .DEB Systems
-Edit /etc/sysconfig/rundeckd (for .RMP) or /etc/default/rundeckd (for .DEB) and add the flags `RDECK_JVM_OPTS="-Dserver.ssl.enabledProtocols=YourProtocols -Dserver.ssl.ciphers=YourCiphers`
+Edit /etc/sysconfig/rundeckd (for .RMP) or /etc/default/rundeckd (for .DEB) and add the flags

+`RDECK_JVM_OPTS="-Dserver.ssl.enabledProtocols=YourProtocols -Dserver.ssl.ciphers=YourCiphers`